SirPepe/ornament/Readme.md

 The native APIs for web components are verbose and imperative, but lend themselves to quite a bit of streamlining, without going all-in with a whole framework.
+And streamlining the native APIs is the entire goal here.
+Ornament is **decidedly *not* a framework** but instead aims to be:

+- tiny
+- dependency-free
+- treeshake-friendly
+- adherent to (the spirit of) web standards
+- easy to extend
+- easy to get rid of

-Ornament is decidedly *not* a framework.
-Its decorators are meant to be easy to add (either to existing components or greenfield projects), easy to extend, but also *very* easy to remove or replace with hand-written logic, your own decorators, or a future replacement for Ornament.
+Ornaments decorators are meant to be easy to add (either to existing components or greenfield projects), easy to extend, but also *very* easy to remove or replace with hand-written logic, your own decorators, or a future replacement for Ornament.
 Ornaments decorators co-exist with eg. regular attribute change handling logic just fine.
 Ornament still wants you to have full control over your components' behavior, just with less *mandatory* boilerplate.

 ### Component registration